r-spatial/lwgeom/README.md

 Previous to version 0.1-6, `lwgeom` would also try to link the system library liblwgeom; from 0.1-6 on only the shipped version is used.

+## Contributing

+* Contributions of all sorts are most welcome, issues and pull requests are the preferred ways of sharing them.
+* When contributing pull requests, please adhere to the package style (in package code use `=` rather than `<-`; don't change indentation; tab stops of 4 spaces are preferred)
+* This project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.